 Scowly appears surprised, as if that had been the last thing in the world he'd expected Sam to say, but just then Beth comes in.
-"Here's your sundae," she says with a smile, putting down a bowl, "and here," she puts down another one, "is your apple pie."
+"Here's your sundae," she says with a lovely smile, putting down a bowl, "and here," she sets another one next to it, "is your apple pie."

 Sam breathes through his nose, thinks he might die from sheer pleasure.
 "You're a goddess, sweetheart," he says, meaning it more than he's ever meant anything, ever.
 Which, all right, maybe doesn't mean much, but you know, that kind of thinking gets old after a while.